-- Make sure you and your children have up-to-date vaccinations.
+- Make sure you and your family have up-to-date vaccinations.

 How to help family and friends:

-- Go to the doctor with the family member or friend who is sick if they can’t or won’t ask questions.
+- Go to your health-care provider with your family member or friend who is sick if they can’t or won’t ask questions.

-- Remind the family member or friend to take the medicine as directed by their doctor.
+- Remind your family member or friend to take the medicine as directed by their health-care provider.

 - Wash your hands with plain soap and water: